 Alan and Hiromi purchased their home in Carlisle in 2012.
 Since moving to Carlisle fulltime in 2014, Alan has served on several local boards and was most recently a Carlisle Borough representative on the Letort Regional Authority.
-He enjoys fly fishing on local streams, plotting a return to hunting, reading, and playing with his hounds.
+He enjoys fly fishing on local streams, plotting a return to hunting, reading, and playing with his two dogs, Gloria and Mimic.
 He and Hiromi have been married for 25 years.
 Alan has a daughter and four grandchildren from his previous marriage.
 His son-in-law is on active duty with the US Army.

 What is Alan reading?